Ruvyrom/Ruvomain-Protocol/Configs/README.md

+The lists above are compatible with Ruvomain Apps-Manager & Canta.

 ### Contributing - JSON files importation

 You have a specific device?
 Create your JSON list or Canta restoration JSON list, fork this repo, place it in `/Configs`, and submit a Pull Request.
 Your configuration will then be available to the entire community."